Parents and Carers helpful links and advice.

 Online Safety Update

-We suggest that you check your child’s devices and delete this app if they have it.
-If you have any further questions, please do not hesitate to contact myself or Mrs Rising via the office and we will be happy to help.
+We suggest that you check your child’s devices and delete apps that are inappropriate.
+If you have any further questions, please do not hesitate to contact Mrs Lane or Mrs Rising via the office, and we will be happy to help.

 The NSPCC have great help pages for parents to browse and discuss with their child.